For US Healthcare Professionals Only

 What are the stages of T1D?

-In 2015, the ADA, JDRF, and Endocrine Society reclassified T1D as occurring in 3 progressive stages1,2
+In 2015, the ADA, Breakthrough T1D (formerly JDRF), and Endocrine Society reclassified T1D as occurring in 3 progressive stages1,2

 Stages are identified by the presence of multiple autoantibodies and abnormal or increasing glycemic levels.